 If you go for Exclusive Luxury, you can also add the Rear Luxury Lounge package for £3,995.
 This includes power-adjustable rear seats with massage function, a comfort rear armrest with wireless smartphone charging and an Android tablet, climate control for the rear seats, Mercedes interior assistant and adaptive interior lighting.

-First deliveries of the Mercedes EQS 450+ are expected to begin towards the end of 2021.
-Pricing for other variants, like the all-wheel-drive EQS 580 4MATIC, is yet to be confirmed.
 The EQS' nearly £100,000 current starting price is just over £1,00 more than the price tag for the latest Tesla Model S Long Range with optional 'Full Self-Driving' capabilities, as well as many of the EQS’ other rivals – which you can read about on our list of the best luxury electric cars.